-The jurisdictional limit for claims brought before the ECT (and TADM) is S$20,000 per claim (or S$30,000 per claim if the employee is represented by a trade union), and an employee may potentially bring both a salary-related claim and a wrongful dismissal claim before the ECT (effectively doubling the aggregate limit to S$40,000 or S$60,000, as the case may be).
+The jurisdictional limit for claims brought before the ECT (and TADM) is S$20,000 per claim (or S$30,000 per claim if the employee has participated in a tripartite mediation or is represented by a trade union), and an employee may potentially bring both a salary-related claim and a wrongful dismissal claim before the ECT (effectively doubling the aggregate limit to S$40,000 or S$60,000, as the case may be).
 The ECT may order the employer to reinstate the employee to his or her former position or compensate the employee with his or her lost wages, or both.

 The Employment Claims Regulations 2017 essentially provide that where wrongful dismissal is made out, the amount of compensation to be awarded by the ECT for wrongful dismissal per se could range from zero to six months' basic salary, subject to the ECT's overall jurisdictional claim limits.
 This comprises compensation for the employee's loss of income and the harm caused to the employee as a result of the wrongful dismissal.

 An employee is also at liberty to commence proceedings before the Singapore courts for damages.
-It would appear that the Singapore courts will not award damages for wrongful dismissal per se (see Section III.i), but the position remains slightly unclear.
+It would appear that the Singapore courts will not award damages for wrongful dismissal per se,34 but the position remains slightly unclear.
 However, if other Singapore courts applying common law are to award damages for wrongful dismissal per se, this would require a change to Singapore's common law and jurisprudence on the subject.

-With the exception of EAPs, which are payable under the Retirement and Re-Employment Act to eligible employees who have reached the statutory retirement age and are not re-employed, severance or redundancy payments are not statutorily required.
-Any contractual right to, and calculation of, severance pay will have to be set out in the employment contract, or any applicable collective agreement in the case of unionised employees.
+With the exception of employment assistance payments (EAPs), which are payable under the Retirement and Re-Employment Act to eligible employees who have reached the statutory retirement age and are not re-employed, severance or redundancy payments are not statutorily required at present.
+Any contractual right to, and calculation of, severance pay should be set out in the employment contract, or any applicable collective agreement in the case of unionised employees.

 Employers are generally obliged to re-employ employees who have reached the statutory retirement age (which is currently 62), provided certain criteria are fulfilled, which include the employee being assessed as having at least satisfactory work performance and being medically fit to continue working.
 If the employer is unable to find a suitable re-employment role for the employee (which should be for at least a year), then an EAP is statutorily required.
 The employer's re-employment obligations last until the employee reaches the statutory re-employment age (currently 67).

-The Tripartite Guidelines on the Re-employment of Older Workers (to which employers are statutorily obliged to have regard) clarify that the intent behind the EAP is to help eligible employees who are not re-employed while they look for another job.
+The Tripartite Guidelines on the Re-employment of Older Workers clarify that the intent behind the EAP is to help eligible employees who are not re-employed while they look for another job.
 It further suggests, among other things, that an EAP should be equivalent to 3.5 months' salary (subject to a minimum of S$5,500 and a maximum of S$13,000).
 In light of the diminishing obligation to re-employ a worker until the statutory re-employment age, older employees (between the ages of 64.5 and 67) may be provided with an EAP equivalent to two months' salary (subject to a minimum of S$3,500 and a maximum of S$7,500).

 vii Retrenchments and redundancies

 The terms 'retrenchment' and 'redundancy' are used interchangeably in Singapore.
 Although not defined statutorily, the Wrongful Dismissal Guidelines state that a redundancy occurs when an employer has excess manpower, a company is undergoing restructuring, a job no longer exists, or an employee's job scope has changed.
-The MOM defines retrenchment as the termination of employee contracts through redundancy or reorganisation of an employer's profession, business, trade or work, including situations where companies undergo liquidation, receivership or judicial management.
-Additionally, the MOM has stated in a covid-19 specific advisory that an employer who terminates an employment contract with no plan to fill the vacancy any time soon is presumed to have retrenched the employee.32
+The MOM defines 'retrenchment' as the termination of employee contracts through redundancy or reorganisation of an employer's profession, business, trade or work, including situations where companies undergo liquidation, receivership or judicial management.

-The updated version of the Retrenchment Advisory (published 17 October 2020) provides the following 10-step checklist for employers to consider when carrying out a retrenchment exercise:
+The most recent version of the Retrenchment Advisory37 provides the following 10-step checklist for employers to consider when carrying out a retrenchment exercise:

 Transfer of business